JohannesBuchner/xars/doc/faq.rst

 This makes spectral fitting less degenerate, because LOS NH predominantly shapes the spectrum.

-It also allows very similar viewing angles to have very different column densities.
+It also allows very similar viewing angles to have very different column densities, as see in cloud eclipse events.
+IT enables fitting variable absorption with the exact same geometry.

 How is the photon path solved in XARS?
 Is it a Monte Carlo integration?
 ------------------------------------------------------------------------